-This qualification can be completed as a whole Diploma (fully qualify) by achieving all the required credits (I will be discussing about this in a minute) or can be completed as certificates for various units that the candidates require so that they qualify for their specific job role.
-It takes between 12 to 18 months to complete your diploma if you are working full time and depending on how much time you are willing to spend working towards your diploma.
+This qualification can be completed as a whole diploma (full qualification) by achieving all the required credits (more on this below), or it can be completed as certificates for various units that the candidates require so that they qualify for their specific job role.
+It takes 12 to 18 months to complete your diploma if you are working full time, depending on how much time you are willing to spend working towards it.

-To be honest, I personally spent weekends working on my qualification (my choice) as the time provided by my organisation (1 hour per week) was not sufficient to work on anything towards this qualification.
-But then again, it was my personal choice as I was too enthusiastic and eager to have my qualification in hand at the earliest possible.
-There is also the constraint of you having to sacrifice this hour during busy and emergency situations at your workplace.
+Personally, I spent weekends working on my qualification, as the time provided by my organisation (one hour per week) was not sufficient.
+But then again, it was my personal choice; I was eager to have my qualification in hand as soon as possible.

-The qualification itself is structured in a way that the units (totally 59 units) are categorised into various groups.
-The units are a mixture of Level 2, Level 3 and Level 4 units and there is a rule for the combination of units that you should be completing, the number of minimum credits you should have in each level, i.e. level 2 and level 3, the number of units from each group, etc. There are also a few mandatory units that everyone taking a particular diploma needs to complete and the rest are optional units but have to comply with the rules of combination.
+The qualification itself is structured in a way that the units (59 units total) are categorised into various groups.
+The units are a mixture of Level 2, Level 3 and Level 4 units, and there is a rule for the combination of units that you should complete, the number of minimum credits you should have in each level, i.e. level 2 and level 3, the number of units from each group, etc. There are also a few mandatory units that everyone taking a particular diploma needs to complete, and the rest are optional units but must comply with the rules of combination.

 The rules of combination for NVQ Level 3 Diploma in Customer Service are as follows: